sciyoshi/django-dbsettings/README.rst

 Editing settings
 ----------------

-When first defined, your settings will default to ``None`` (or ``False``), so their values must be set using one of the supplied editors before they can be considered useful.
+When first defined, your settings will default to ``None`` (or ``False`` in the case of ``BooleanValue``), so their values must be set using one of the supplied editors before they can be considered useful (however, if the setting had the ``default`` argument passed in the constructor, its value is already useful - equal to the defined default).
 The editor will be available at the URL configured earlier.
 For example, if you used the prefix of ``'settings/'``, the URL ``/settings/`` will provide an editor of all available settings, while ``/settings/myapp/`` would contain a list of just the settings for ``myapp``.